Darkle/coopcoding.com_jekyll_version/_posts/blog/2015-04-18-an-alternative-to-undelete-in-osx-(and-hiding-the-trash-icon-in-the-dock).md

 This file will be run by [launchd](http://launchd.info/) on startup.
-When this runs the first time, you will probably be asked to give `bakupAndAlterPlist.sh` Accessibility access in the OSX preferences.
+When this runs the first time, you will probably be asked to give `bakupAndAlterPlist.sh` Accessibility access in the OSX preferences (see below).

 If you don’t want to wait for a restart to load the Launch Agent, you can use the following command: